 Although wires are not built to last forever, there are steps you can take in order to prevent serious damage such as electrical fires.

-Always call a licensed electrician like Art Plumbing, AC & Electric to do any electrical work on your home – these professionals will do the job properly and allow you to have peace of mind that your faulty wires are repaired and in good condition.
+Always call a licensed electrician like Art Plumbing, Air Conditioning & Electric to do any electrical work on your home – these professionals will do the job properly and allow you to have peace of mind that your faulty wires are repaired and in good condition.

 For Immediate Emergency Assistance Call 1-800-475-1504